Vanya Thais: Political views

 Peruvian media have variably described Thais as having right-wing views and being a Fujimorist, though Thais has constantly described them as cowards and claims only Alberto Fuimori was respectable.
 According to OjoPúblico, Thais has been known to "promote virulent speeches and disinformation on social networks", with the website writing that she described rights for both minorities and LGBT individuals as "stupid".
 She says this is nor only false but necessary and claims people is not ready to live "in the truth" Diario Correo described Thais as anti-feminist after she stated "Feminism gives me nausea and it will always give me nausea, ...
 I believe in the Christian submission of the woman to her husband".
 She has also defended Alberto Fujimori for his use of Grupo Colina, a death squad that he controlled.
 Thais has also shared support for President of Brazil Jair Bolsonaro on social media, Viktor Orban, Jose Maria Aznar and Giorgia Melone, though she doesn't approve president Javier Milei.

 Personal life

-Thais has described herself as a Catholic.
-She also gives conferences about terrorism in Peru, the political movement of the catholics in the US and the catholic way of living the politics.
-On her social media, she refers herself as "blue mom", sharing that her first son is autistic.
-The journalist also shares the recipes of the gluten-free food she gives her son to control autism.
+On her social media, Thais refers to herself as "blue mom", sharing that her first son is autistic.
+She also shares the recipes of the gluten-free food she gives her son to control autism.